-When you file your lawsuit in the Superior Court, then arbitration will not be a part of the process.
+When you file your lawsuit in the Superior Court, the arbitration will not be a part of the process.
 Rather, there will likely be a mediator who will work with you and the defense to negotiate an agreement that will allow you to settle the lawsuit without going to court.
-Successful mediation will result in an agreement between yourself and the defendant which concludes your lawsuit.
+A successful mediation will result in an agreement between yourself and the defendant which concludes your lawsuit.
 Unsuccessful mediation will mean that your case is going to go to trial.

 When Your North Carolina Personal Injury Lawsuit Goes To Trial